FarronF/limerick-council-meetings/meetings/2018/12/03-Meeting of the Economic Development, Enterprise and Planning SPC/Minutes - Meeting of the Economic Development, Enterprise and Planning SPC - 8th October 2018.md

 asked that the Notice of Motion be deferred to the next meeting of the SPC.

-This was agreed by the members.---
+This was agreed by the members.
+---
 **Item 3.**

 **Notice of Motion from Cmhlr Ó Ceallaigh referred from the full Council meeting**